Prometheus Unbound (Shelley): Allegory or myth

 Earl Wasserman believed that Prometheus personified "One Mind" among humanity, and thus "the drama is the history of the One Mind's evolution into perfection."

 Critical response

 Melvin Solve believed that Prometheus Unbound is so highly idealised and so remote from the conditions of life that the moral lesson is not essential to the enjoyment of the piece, and is, in fact, so well disguised that the critics have differed widely as to its interpretation.
 William Butler Yeats famously called it "among the sacred books of the world."

 Musical adaptations

 Hubert Parry set extracts of the poem in Scenes from Shelley's "Prometheus Unbound" (1880), first performed on 7 September 1880 at the Three Choirs Festival in Gloucester.
 It has been described as "a fitting poetic choice for an orchestral choral cantata that spoke to Parry's radical political commitments at the time".
-Havergal Brian set parts one and two complete in his Prometheus Unbound for chorus and orchestra, which he composed between 1937 and 1944.
+Havergal Brian set parts one and two complete in his Prometheus Unbound for chorus and orchestra, which he composed between 1937 and 1944, but the full score is now lost.

+Stage performances

+Though deemed a "closet drama", the work has been presented in 1998, 2013, and 2017 in staged readings.
+In 1998, it was staged from 10 to 19 April at The University of Texas campus under the direction of Madge Darlington.
+In 2013, a staged reading occurred at the Lucille Lortel Theatre in New York City directed by Craig Baldwin, Revelation Readings at Red Bull Theater.
+There was a staged reading in 2017 at the Cafritz Foundation Theatre in Maryland directed by Victoria Scrimer.